mantis-toboggan-md/dashboard/docs/developer/getting-started/development.md

 > As resources are proxy instances spreading (`{ ...<resource>}`) will not work as expected.
 In such cases it's normally better to first `clone` (see below) and then make the required changes.

-Common functionality provided by `resource-instance` includes information on how to display common properties, capabilities of the resource type and actions to execute such as `save`, `remove`, `goToEdit`
+Common functionality provided by `resource-instance` includes information on how to display common properties; capabilities of the resource type; and actions to execute such as `save`, `remove`, `goToEdit`

 ```